Energy & Sustainability Framework

 Steve

-Stevenpja about 2 years ago
+Stevenpja over 2 years ago

 A very highly taxed city that cannot afford what they are doing now.

-Taxpayer over 2 years ago
+Taxpayer almost 3 years ago

 Localized energy networks based on solar and ground source heating, rain capture on all households, grey water recycling home retrofits, very limited pesticide use (only for emergencies), no more city "sprawl" (higher density spaces and more common green spaces), solar charging stations for cars and electric bikes, a smart grid for managing energy consumption, common green spaces with year-round cycling commute facilities (shelters for bikes, fixing stations), rental bikes and cars throughout the city, and more common spaces for families.

-dahmst over 2 years ago
+dahmst over 3 years ago